MakeSchool-Tutorials/Node-Gif-Search/P04-Add-Styling/content.md

   }
 ```

-Ok no we have things looking a little prettier!
+Ok now we have things looking a little prettier!
+Great job on **styling the elements in your project!**

 > [challenge]
 >